Implementing the Provision of Care to Address Chronic Disease Risk Behaviours in Community Mental Health Services

 PhD Scholarship details

 Funding: $27,596 per annum (2019 rate) indexed annually.
 For a PhD candidate, the living allowance scholarship is for 3.5 years and the tuition fee scholarship is for four years.

 Available to: Domestic and International students

 Please refer to the admission eligibility criteria.
-Candidate must be ready to commence between 1 January 2020 and 31 August 2020.
+Candidate must be ready to commence by 31 January 2020

 Interested applicants should send an email expressing their interest along with scanned copies of their academic transcripts, CV, a brief statement of their research interests and a proposal that specifically links them to the research project.